Roundwood Timber Framing & Roundhouse Building

 Cutting all the Roundwood timber frame joints, Reciprocal roof framing and frame raising.

 VENUE – The Woodyard, Duchy Home Farm, Tetbury, Gloucestershire

 The Framing Training Course

 This intensive course is a professionally tailored curriculum for people who really want to know how its all done.
-You will be taught the keys skills by a professional, the curriculum is distilled from 14yrs of professional timber framing experience.
+You will be taught the keys skills by a pro with 14yrs of timber framing experience.
 You will not simply be working to finish someone’s project.
 This 4 day intensive Roundwood Timber Framing & Reciprocal Roundhouse Building Course gives you the chance to learn cutting the scribed (butter-pat) and mortise and tenon joints and we’ll build a full size reciprocal roundhouse roof so that you understand how that wonderful piece of geometry works.
 We’ll look at all the joints you’ll need for a roundhouse and experiment with reciprocal roofs of different size and pitch, to make sure that you really understand how this intriguing piece of geometry works.
 There will be time to discuss any technical questions you might have.
 No previous experience necessary.
 Camping available.